jnuqui/goofy-text/README.md

 # Solution

-However, typing the "goofy text" is incredibly time consuming and sometimes is not able to be completed and sent in a timely, comedic manner.
+Typing the "goofy text" is incredibly time consuming and sometimes is not able to be completed and sent in a timely, comedic manner.
 So I developed this app so that it is ready to be used for optimal comedic messaging. 😜